 Step Three :

-In this step we discuss the approach which will transform the position, size of control, font size of our control according to the changing size of our application window.
-This step itself consist of three sections.
+In this step, we discuss the approach which will transform the position, size of the control, and font size of our control according to the changing size of our application window.
+This step itself consists of three sections.

-Section a) Manipulate starting position of a control on application window.
+Section a) Manipulate starting position of a control on the application window.

-X = this.Location.X ( x-axis starting point of application window)
+X = this.Location.X ( x-axis starting point of the application window)

-Y = this.Location.Y ( y-axis starting point of application window)
+Y = this.Location.Y ( y-axis starting point of the application window)

 app_win_Width = this.Width (Application window’s width)